-NetScaler SDX bandwidth metering provides you with an accurate, reliable, and easy-to-use metering scheme that lets you efficiently allocate processing capacity and monetize bandwidth usage.
+NetScaler SDX bandwidth metering provides you with an accurate, reliable and easy to use metering scheme that lets you to efficiently allocate processing capacity and monetize bandwidth usage in simple and accurate manner.
 A metering scheme is required to optimally allocate the bandwidth among various resources, keeping in mind that all the users at all the times get the allocated bandwidth.

 The bandwidth allocation can be done in the following two modes:

 - Dedicated bandwidth with a fixed rate of throughput

 - Dedicated bandwidth with minimum assured throughput and bandwidth bursting ability

 Dedicated bandwidth with a fixed rate of throughput

 In this bandwidth allocation method, each VPX is assigned a dedicated bandwidth.

 The VPX is allowed to use the bandwidth up to the limit set.
 In dedicated mode the minimum and maximum bandwidth allocated are the same.
 If during a period of time, the VPX requires more bandwidth than allocated, then in the dedicated mode the VPX cannot increase its throughput.
 This can be a downside if a VPX is serving critical requests.